erithion/easy-states/README.md

 ## Example

-Given arbitrary enums `State` and `Event`, transitions are inferred from the set of overloaded functions `enter`, which, thus, act as a transition table and define a state machine:
+Given arbitrary enums `States` and `Events`, transitions are inferred from the set of overloaded functions `enter`, which, thus, act as a transition table and define a state machine:

 ```cpp
 #include "easy_states/easy_states.hpp"